 Tips for Choosing A Divorce Lawyer in Ontario FAQs

-Usually, a simple divorce will take four to six months when matters such as property division and custody hearings are involved; however, complicated and contested ones that involve courtroom litigation can take longer.
-It’s helpful to hire a divorce lawyer so that you’re protected.
+Usually, a simple divorce will take four to six months when matters such as property division are not claimed or when custody hearings are not involved.
+However, complicated and contested ones that involve courtroom litigation can take longer.
+It’s helpful to hire a divorce lawyer so that your interest is protected.
 If you’re basing your divorce on the grounds of abuse and adultery and the court is satisfied that the grounds exist, then your divorce can be granted immediately.

 Full disclosure isn’t always helpful, but you should be transparent about everything if you’re discussing your case with your lawyer.
 Keeping information from your divorce lawyer may even cause a negative outcome to your case.
 Before deciding to withhold information from your lawyer, bear in mind that your appreciation of a certain information may differ from the appreciation of your lawyer on a legal standpoint.